 It’s important to note, that the tests should be performed individually, meaning you should avoid – at all costs – having multiple testers performing tests in close proximity to one another.
 This is to avoid testers influencing each other’s judgments to ensure the quality of data collected, is as reliable as possible.

-You should also make sure to use testers that resemble your own target audience, so if your target audience is typically women between 55-64, you shouldn’t waste your time recruiting 20-year-old men, because the way they experience your site, will probably be much different than your target audience.
-But it shouldn’t all be about age and demographics, make sure to also recruit testers that
+You should also make sure to use testers that resemble your own target audience, so if your target audience is typically women between 55-64, you shouldn’t waste your time recruiting 20-year-old men, because the way they experience your site, will probably be much different from your target audience.

 Heatmaps are used to graphically depict the user interaction with, for instance, a landing page or any webpage.
-They also facilitate CRO by highlighting the parts of a website that are being noticed the most, generating the most engagement.
+They also facilitate CRO by highlighting the parts of a website that are being noticed the most and generating the most engagement.

 - Which part of your webpage or landing page is getting the most attention from users?